dreikanter/ruby-bookmarks/README.md

 - [Ruby Koans](http://rubykoans.com) — will walk you along the path to enlightenment in order to learn Ruby.
 The goal is to learn the Ruby language, syntax, structure, and some common functions and libraries.
 We also teach you culture.
 Testing is not just something we pay lip service to, but something we live.
 It is essential in your quest to learn and do great things in the language.
 - [SitePoint](http://www.sitepoint.com/ruby/) — articles on Ruby programming.
 - [Better Specs](http://betterspecs.org) — RSpec best practices.
-- [Sourcegraph](https://sourcegraph.com) — search engine for code examples/ Here is a [demo video](https://www.youtube.com/watch?v=YYL0ZoPeB5w).
+- [Sourcegraph](https://sourcegraph.com) — Search engine for code examples.
+Here is a [demo video](https://www.youtube.com/watch?v=YYL0ZoPeB5w).
 - [Basic Algorithms written in Ruby](https://github.com/Djo/algorithms).
 - [Algorithms and Data Structures in Ruby](https://github.com/kumar91gopi/Algorithms-and-Data-Structures-in-Ruby)
 - [RubyOffRails](https://rubyoffrails.com/) — An online Ruby course recently open sourced.
-- [The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby) — an online Ruby lesson plan with a community to help.
+- [The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby) — An online Ruby lesson plan with a community to help.
-- [Ruby one-liners cookbook](https://learnbyexample.github.io/learn_ruby_oneliners/preface.html) — free guide for text processing with Ruby from the command line.
+- [Ruby one-liners cookbook](https://learnbyexample.github.io/learn_ruby_oneliners/preface.html) — A free guide for text processing with Ruby from the command line.
-- [Ruby Regexp](https://learnbyexample.github.io/Ruby_Regexp/preface.html) — free ebook to learn Ruby regular expressions, includes exercises.
+- [Ruby Regexp](https://learnbyexample.github.io/Ruby_Regexp/preface.html) — A free ebook to learn Ruby regular expressions; includes exercises.
-- [Kandi](https://kandi.openweaver.com/explore/ruby#Top-Authors) - Explore Ruby and all its libraries along with many projects.
+- [Kandi](https://kandi.openweaver.com/explore/ruby#Top-Authors) — Explore Ruby and all its libraries along with many projects.
-- [Ruby Cheatsheet](https://github.com/lifeparticle/Ruby-Cheatsheet) — a cheatsheet for beginners.
+- [Ruby Cheatsheet](https://github.com/lifeparticle/Ruby-Cheatsheet) — A cheatsheet for beginners.

 ## Style Guides

 - [The Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide)
 - [The Rails Style Guide](https://github.com/bbatsov/rails-style-guide)
 - [GitHub Ruby Coding Style](https://github.com/styleguide/ruby)
-- [Thoughtbot Style Guides](https://github.com/thoughtbot/guides) (Ruby, Rails, Git some other technologies)
+- [Thoughtbot Style Guides](https://github.com/thoughtbot/guides) (Ruby, Rails, Git, and some other technologies)

 See also: